XRPLF/xrpl-dev-portal/tx_format.md

 However, possessing non-XRP balances still requires a trust line to the account issuing those balances.
 When an offer is taken, it automatically creates any necessary trust lines, setting their limits to 0.
 Because [trust lines increase the reserve an account must hold](https://wiki.ripple.com/Reserves), any offers that would require a new trust line also require the account to have the necessary XRP to pay the reserve for that trust line.

 A trust line indicates an issuer you trust enough to accept their issuances as payment, within limits.
-Offers intentionally let you go beyond that limit
+Offers are explicit instructions to acquire certain issuances, so they are allowed to go beyond those limits.

 ### Offer Preference ###